H3c702/Hector9000/README.md

 A future extension might allow multi-language UIs.

+Add Ingredients
+---
+To edit the Ingredients that can be used you can edit the database.py or use the tool in the tools folder.

+    python3 Hector9000/tools/Editingredients.py

 Assigning valves
 ---
 The available ingredients are also moved to the db and can initial be edited in the databas.py or over the WEB UI in the future.

-For teh meantime you can use the script "SetValveIng.py".
+For the meantime you can use the script "SetValveIng.py".

     python3 Hector9000/tools/SetValveIng.py

 Development on non-Hector hardware :